 One of the major differences between copper and aluminium is that copper has a significantly lower electrical volume resistivity than aluminium.
 This property quantifies how strongly a given material opposes the flow of electric current.
 A low value indicates a material that readily allows the movement of electric charge.
 On a relative scale the differences are significant: copper has a volume resistivity of 1.72e-6 Ohm-cm, compared to 2.82e-6 Ohm-cm for aluminium.

 This difference is particularly relevant when designing and installing electrical networks and related components.
 To attribute to an aluminium conductor the same resistance as a copper conductor, the cross-sectional area of the aluminium conductor must become larger to compensate for aluminium’s higher electrical resistivity.
 In fact, the aluminum conductor will have a cross-sectional area 64% larger than copper for the same current-carrying capability.
 This leads to a number of serious drawbacks.

 A larger conductor cross-sectional area means that less cable can be stored on a drum.
 This results in shorter cable lengths and thus more joints per unit circuit length.
 Unfortunately, the more joints, the greater the potential for failures due to the following reasons:

-- Joints are man-made and therefore sensitive to jointing errors.
+- Joints are made in the field under a wide variety of conductions and therefore sensitive to jointing errors.